Tessitura is the language that everybody speaks,”

 Ellen Grocki and Miami City Ballet dancers in Company B. Photo © Alexander Iziliaev.

-Now that their Tech Services team has set up the report for the Ballet, Garcia enthuses: “We can create a list for attendees” for an event such as a donor trip.
+Now that their Extended Services team has set up the report for the Ballet, Garcia enthuses: “We can create a list for attendees” for an event such as a donor trip.
 They can opt to have the report include biography notes on each attendee, “and boom, there they are: the bios with the pictures.
 [We] hand those off to our board members or to our development staff, and they have excellent tools at their disposal.”

 The second project was a “creative new report” that Garcia hails as “life-changing for our organization.”
 He describes the report as “an integration of Plans and Portfolios with cash flow projections”: the complete-by date of each Plan (in other words, the date that the development staff expects a gift to come in) feeds into a monthly tracker, so that the finance department can make cash flow projections based on those estimates.
 “We just solved hours and hours and hours of talking and financial reconciliation between departments,” Garcia says.
 “The finance director loves it.
 He runs it almost weekly just to see what’s changing.
 The Board and the Finance Committee really love it.”